pr4aveen/tp/docs/UserGuide.md

 * `[dd/DEADLINE_DATE [dt/DEADLINE_TIME]]`
   * The `dt\DEADLINE_TIME` is part of the the prefix `dd/`, and is optional.
   * A deadline cannot contain only the time field, but a deadline can contain only the date field.
-  * The format for date of the deadline is YYYY-MM-DD, refer to [Date Terms](#Date-Terms) for more information on YYYY, MM and DD.
+  * The format for date of the deadline is YYYY-MM-DD, refer to [Date Terms](#date-terms) for more information on YYYY, MM and DD.
-  * The format for time of the deadline is HH:MM:SS in 24 hour format, refer to [Time Terms](#Time-Terms) for more information on HH, MM and SS.
+  * The format for time of the deadline is HH:MM:SS in 24 hour format, refer to [Time Terms](#time-terms) for more information on HH, MM and SS.
   * The date of the deadline cannot be earlier than the creation date of the project.
 * `[r/REMINDER_DATE_TIME]`
-  * Both date and time is compulsory for a reminder.
+  * Both date and time are compulsory for a reminder.
   * The format for date and time of the reminder is YYYY-MM-DDTHH:MM:SS, refer to [Date and Time Terms](#Date-and-Time-Terms) for more information on YYYY, MM, DD, HH, MM, and SS.
   * The date and time of the reminder needs to be later than the current time, refer to [Reminders](#reminders) section for more details on reminders.
 * `[t/TAG]`